gkbroderick/mlb/ReadMe.txt

+!This site is not responsive, built and meant to be viewed on a 13inch monitor!

 This file is the beginning of a class assignment to demonstate objects and their contruction.
 With pitchers and catchers reporting in a little over a week, I'm trying to create a simple baseball almanac.

 As of, 2/10/15, I've covered the AL West: Mariners, Athletics, Rangers, Astros, and Angels.